Long Island furniture store numbers drop as more buy online

 "So, I think they’re spending more money on food and everything that is more expensive and they’re not getting an increase in income.
 OK, so they have slowed down in buying a couch," he said.

-Nationwide and on Long Island, the number of furniture stores, particularly mom-and-pop shops, has been declining due in part to the growing popularity of furniture sold on e-commerce sites, such as Wayfair and Amazon, and at discount stores, such as Marshalls, Target and Walmart.
+Nationwide and on Long Island, the number of furniture stores, particularly mom-and-pop shops, has been declining for decades due in part to the growing popularity of furniture sold on e-commerce sites, such as Wayfair and Amazon, and at discount stores, such as Marshalls, Target and Walmart.

 "Business was so good [in 2020 and 2021], we couldn’t meet the demand. ...
-And then at the end of 2021, it was just like the wheels came off," said Jerry Epperson, co-founder of Mann, Armistead & Epperson, Ltd., a Richmond, Virginia-based investment banking firm that specializes in home furnishings.
+And then at the end of 2021, it was just like the wheels came off," said Jerry Epperson, co-founder of Mann, Armistead & Epperson Ltd., a Richmond, Virginia-based investment banking firm that specializes in home furnishings.

 Furniture retailers that didn’t put that windfall away for a rainy day might be feeling the pinch now, he said.